Conopodium majus

-Conopodium majus is a perennial herbaceous flowering plant in the celery family Apiaceae.
+Conopodium majus is a perennial herbaceous flowering plant in the celery family, Apiaceae.
 Its underground part resembles a chestnut and is sometimes eaten as a wild or cultivated root vegetable.
 The plant has many English names (many of them shared with Bunium bulbocastanum, a related plant with similar appearance and uses) variously including kippernut, cipernut, arnut, jarnut, hawknut, earth chestnut, groundnut, and earthnut.
 From its popularity with pigs come the names pignut, hognut, and more indirectly Saint Anthony's nut, for Anthony the Great or Anthony of Padua, both patron saints of swineherds.
-(See groundnut, earthnut, and hognut for other plants which share these names.)
+(Other plants sharing these names include groundnut, earthnut, and hognut.)

 Description

 It has a smooth, slender, stem, up to 40 cm high, much-divided leaves, and small, white flowers in many-rayed terminal compound umbels.

-The rounded "nut" (inconsistently described by authorities as a tuber, corm, or root) is similar to a chestnut in its brown colour and its size (up to 25 mm in diameter), and its sweet, aromatic flavour has been compared to that of the chestnut, hazelnut, sweet potato, and Brazil nut.
-Palatable and nutritious, its eating qualities are widely praised, and it is popular among wild food foragers, but it remains a minor crop, due in part to its low yields and difficulty of harvest.
+The rounded "nut" (inconsistently described by authorities as a tuber, corm, or root) is similar to a chestnut in its brown colour and its size, up to 25 mm in diameter; its sweet, aromatic flavour has been compared to that of the chestnut, hazelnut, sweet potato, and Brazil nut.

-Distribution
+Distribution and habitat

 The plant is common and native to western Europe, the British Isles and Norway.
 It grows in hedgerows, woods and fields and is an indicator of long-established grassland.

-Cultivation details

-Never found on alkaline soils in the wild.
-See the plants native habitat for other ideas on its cultivation needs.
+It is never found on alkaline soils in the wild.

+Uses

 This species responds to cultivation by producing larger tubers.
 With careful selective breeding, it is probably possible to produce a much more productive plant.

+Palatable and nutritious, its eating qualities are widely praised, and it is popular among wild food foragers, but it remains a minor crop, due in part to its low yields and difficulty of harvest.

 In culture

-Shakespeare on pignuts

-"I prithee, let me bring thee where crabs grow; and I with my long nails will dig thee pignuts".
+William Shakespeare wrote, "I prithee, let me bring thee where crabs grow; and I with my long nails will dig thee pignuts".

-Quote from Culpeper

-"A description of them were needless, for every child knows them.
+Nicholas Culpeper wrote in his Complete Herbal:A description of them were needless, for every child knows them.